samarthagali/mcwj/README.md

 ```

 Each operator is assigned to an integer value(of token type) to make storage of data easier
-The compiler doesn't store negative values so each operator is assigned a value of -1
+The interpreter doesn't store negative values so each operator is assigned a value of -1

 2)parser:Generates an abstract syntax tree that classifies the tree and shows the order of execution of given expression